cep-sose2024/netwatch/docs/_posts/2024-5-27-Our-Testing-Paradigm.md

 **Our testing strategy utilizes two approaches:**

 1. **Unit Testing:** This method utilizes Rust unit tests to verify the functionality of individual software components in isolation.
 These tests are executed directly on our Android devices for a realistic testing environment.
-2. **Continuous Integration (CI) Testing:** This approach leverages the Android Emulator within a GitHub Action to automate frequent test execution.
-This allows for rapid identification of code changes that introduce regressions, pinpointing the specific commit or modification responsible for test failures.